 This chapter aims to detail the various standards and conditions which are to be met for an investment related to the information and communication sector is deemed green / sustainable.
 The provided definitions can be divided into EU taxonomy and Santander-specific.
 With Santander-specific, a reference is made to the internal Santander standard for climate and sustainability.

-All the activities mentioned in this chapter call under the information and communication sector, as defined by the European Commission.
+All the activities mentioned in this chapter fall under the information and communication sector, as defined by the European Commission.
 Furthermore, all criteria have been validated by experts to ensure conformity with regulation.

 Shown below is a table of the substantial contribution technical screening criteria (for EU Taxonomy consistent criteria only), for all the activities considered in this chapter.